brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 The error-chain [quickstart.rs] file demonstrates a simple, but powerful application set up with error-chain.
-It's suitable for using as a template - just literally copy that fail to your main.rs and you will have an application set up for robust error handling.
+It's suitable for using as a template - just literally copy that file to your main.rs and you will have an application set up for robust error handling.

 I'll reproduce it here in its entirety: